-- I. The class will be held (check all that apply): - a. \Box At the high school. - b. \Box At the college campus.
-The high school will arrange transportation, if applicable, to the college - c. $\hfill\square$ Via Distance Learning with an AC distance learning certified instructor. - II.
+where the course is held, one of the following syllabus will be on file with this Course. a. □ For courses delivered at the High School, the High School is responsible the TEKS requirements for high school and the learning outcomes for collincluded in the attached basic College Course Syllabus. b. □ For courses delivered at the College, whether online or face to face, the only include the learning outcomes of the college which are included in the basic College Course Syllabus.
+The High School is responsible for ensuring requirements for high school are met. c. □ For courses delivered at the High School and taught by a College instrusyllabus will only include the learning outcomes of the college which are included the college whic e for ensuring ege are e syllabus will he attached the TEKS textbook/material(s) and is identified in the attached basic College Course Syllabuta.
+The high school will have the required materials to cover curriculum in the outlined in the Memorandum of Understanding (MOU). b.
+This subject(s) will have an Instructional Materials charge applied to some created during schedule build.
+The Instructional Materials charge will be a student enrolled, however, the student will not be charged.
+An invoice will and distributed to the High School after Census per part of term per seme e classroom, as e or all CRNs applied to each ll be generated ester.
+The Information The class will be held (check all that apply): a. □ At the high school. b. □ At the college campus.
+The high school will arrange transportation, if a the college c. □ Via Distance Learning with an AC distance learning certified instructor.
 The course syllabus will include the College SLOs (Student Learning Outcomes).
-Depending on where the course is held, one of the following syllabus will be on file with this Course Agreement: - a. □ For courses delivered at the High School, the High School is responsible for ensuring the TEKS requirements for high school and the learning outcomes for college are included in the attached basic College Course Syllabus. - b.
-For courses delivered at the College, whether online or face to face, the syllabus will only include the learning outcomes of the college which are included in the attached basic College Course Syllabus.
-The High School is responsible for ensuring the TEKS requirements for high school are met. - c.
-For courses delivered at the High School and taught by a College instructor, the syllabus will only include the learning outcomes of the college which are included in the attached basic College Course Syllabus.
-The High School is responsible for ensuring the TEKS requirements for high school are met. - III.
-The textbook/material(s)1 has been approved by the College as comparable to the college-level textbook/material(s) and is identified in the attached basic College Course Syllabus. - a.
-The high school will have the required materials to cover curriculum in the classroom, as outlined in the Memorandum of Understanding (MOU). - b.
-This subject(s) will have an Instructional Materials charge applied to some or all CRNs created during schedule build.
-The Instructional Materials charge will be applied to each student enrolled, however, the student will not be charged.
-An invoice will be generated and distributed to the High School after Census per part of term per semester.
-The College will identify the CRNs with the IM charge and notify the High School.
+Double the course is held, one of the following syllabus will be on file with this Coulons. a. □ For courses delivered at the High School, the High School is responsible the TEKS requirements for high school and the learning outcomes for coll included in the attached basic College Course Syllabus. b. □ For courses delivered at the College, whether online or face to face, the only include the learning outcomes of the college which are included in the basic College Course Syllabus.
+The High School is responsible for ensuring requirements for high school are met. c. □ For courses delivered at the High School and taught by a College instrusyllabus will only include the learning outcomes of the college which are in attached basic College Course Syllabus.
+The High School is responsible for TEKS requirements for high school are met.
+The textbook/material(s)1 has been approved by the College as comparable to the textbook/material(s) and is identified in the attached basic College Course Syllabus.
+The high school will have the required materials to cover curriculum in the outlined in the Memorandum of Understanding (MOU). b.
+This subject(s) will have an Instructional Materials charge applied to some created during schedule build.
+The Instructional Materials charge will be a student enrolled, however, the student will not be charged.
+An invoice will and distributed to the High School after Census per part of term per seme College will identify the CRNs with the IM charge and notify the High School.